TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

-To evaluate whether the full-duplex dialogue generated by \ourmethod{} preserves a natural conversational flow, we measure turn-taking events \cite{dgslm}, categorized into IPU, pause, gap, and overlap, as defined in \cite{dgslm}, with detailed explanations in Appendix \ref{sec:turntakingExplanations}.
 We calculate the Pearson correlation of the occurrence, cumulative duration, and average duration of the turn-taking events between the 30-second prompts and the corresponding 90-second continuations, as described in \cite{syncllm, dgslm}.
 This measures whether the model can generate dialogues with similar conversational features to the prompt.
 The metric is averaged across the four turn-taking events.

-\textbf{Baseline Comparison.} We compare our trained baselines, STI and SCI, with dGSLM in the unconditional generation setting (as employed in the dGSLM paper) using the Candor test set.
-The Candor test set allows for a fairer comparison, addressing the issue where previous papers did not disclose their test set split from the Fisher dataset, leading to significant test set leakage during evaluation.
-As presented in Table \ref{tab:allbaseline}, both STI and SCI outperform dGSLM, showing that our baselines are trained reasonably well.

-\textbf{Preservation of the natural conversational flow.} We use the same turn-taking evaluation method and compare \ourmethod{} with SCI and Moshi TS under different temperatures.
-We evaluate in both unconditional and conditional settings.
-As shown in Table \ref{tab:turntakingall}, \ourmethod{} shows nearly identical performance in Pearson correlation for occurrence, cumulative duration, and averaged duration, showing \ourmethod{} successfully preserves the natural conversation flow.
+The corpus-level turn-taking evaluation results on the Fisher testset are presented in Table \ref{tab:turntakingall}.
+We conduct evaluations under both unconditional and conditional settings, comparing \ourmethod{} with various baseline approaches.
+The results indicate that \textbf{\ourmethod{} demonstrates comparable performance to the baselines} in terms of Pearson correlation for occurrence, cumulative duration, and average duration.
+This finding suggests that \ourmethod{}, which integrates additional text streams into the modeling process, does not exhibit significant behavioral differences at the corpus level.